 Natural Gas Sustainability

-George P. Mitchell is an early pioneer of shale gas discovery and production and is credited for making shale gas extraction commercially viable through hydraulic fracturing technologies.
-He is considered an elder statesman in the natural gas industry and continues to take a leadership role in addressing the challenges of shale gas production.
+George P. Mitchell was an early pioneer of shale gas discovery and production and is credited for making shale gas extraction commercially viable through hydraulic fracturing technologies.
+He was considered an elder statesman in the natural gas industry, taking a leadership role in addressing the challenges of shale gas production.

-At the same time, George has a long history of supporting his keen interests in science and sustainability.
+At the same time, George had a long history of supporting his keen interests in science and sustainability.

 The foundation supports the emerging regulatory, industry, environmental and academic efforts to reduce the negative environmental and community impacts of shale formation development and hydraulic fracturing while capturing the energy, environmental, and economic benefits of natural gas.